OTC Medication Use In Pregnancy: Wise or Worrisome?

 How Should I Approach Medication Use in Pregnancy?

-- For women with chronic conditions such as asthma, epilepsy or heart conditions, medication may need to be continued throughout pregnancy.
+- For women with chronic conditions such as asthma, epilepsy, diabetes or heart conditions, medication may need to be continued throughout pregnancy.

 Can I Take My Regular Medications in Pregnancy?

 Ask your doctor as soon as possible about your regular medications before you make any changes.

 Many woman can and should continue their medications for chronic conditions during pregnancy, but each decision is made on a case-by-case basis.
 Your doctor can weigh the risks and benefits of continuing your medicine in pregnancy.

 For some conditions, such as asthma or epilepsy, the risk of NOT taking the medicine might be more harmful to you or your baby than the risk of continuing the medication.

 It's important to learn about the safety of over-the-counter (OTC) medications before you become pregnant.
 Research from the Centers for Disease Control and Prevention (CDC) found the most common OTC medications used in the first trimester included:

 How Common is Medication Use During Pregnancy?

 - Statistics show that medication use during pregnancy is surprisingly common, as reported by the CDC in 2020.

 - In the US, 9 out of 10 women take medicine during pregnancy, but not all medicines are safe to take during pregnancy.